 The ORD contains data derived from claims submitted by providers and pharmacies to obtain payment for health care services rendered, data to track plan membership for premium billing, and provider data to track participating physicians who have contracts with health plans to provide services.
 The underlying administrative data are routinely captured, verified, automated, and de-identified.
 The data undergo regular audits and QC procedures by the insurer and are updated monthly.
 Although the health insurance claims data represent financial transactions and are not research records, the financial transactions related to the services provided create financial incentives to record them correctly and fully, so the billable medical services represented in the database are likely to be complete.
-The validity of this claims research database for epidemiologic research (as compared with data abstracted from medical records) has been established 80-83.
+The validity of this claims research database for epidemiologic research (as compared with data abstracted from medical records) has been established (Dore et al., 2011; Eng et al., 2012; Loughlin et al., 2010; Quam et al., 1993).